Chernobyl liquidators: Legacy

 The 20th anniversary of the Chernobyl catastrophe in 2006 was marked by a series of events and developments.

-The liquidators held a rally in Kyiv to complain about deteriorated compensation and medical support.
+The liquidators held a rally in Kyiv to protest deteriorated compensation and medical support.
 Similar rallies were held in many other cities of the former Soviet Union.

 More than 4,500 Estonian residents were sent to help in the liquidation.
-The liquidators who reside in Estonia (some 4,200 as reported in 2006, 3,140 as of 2011) campaigned hope for the introduction of an Estonian law for their relief.
+The liquidators who reside in Estonia (some 4,200 as reported in 2006, 3,140 as of 2011) campaigned in hope for the introduction of an Estonian law for their relief.
 Under Estonian law, the state was only obliged to provide help and relief only to citizens, who are "legal descendants" of the citizens of 1918–1940 Republic of Estonia.
 At the same time, Russia, Belarus and Ukraine do not provide any relief to the liquidators residing abroad.
 The problem is tied to the fact that Chernobyl veterans are classified under the Estonian Persons Repressed by Occupying Powers Act.
 It was reported in 2017 that an agreement had been reached by the Estonian parliament to provide all liquidators residing in Estonia, including over 1,400 non citizens, with a payment of €230 per year.

 The most highly exposed clean-up workers were significantly more symptomatic on the somatization and posttraumatic stress disorder (PTSD) symptom scales.
 The workers with the greatest exposure reported more impairment than the two less-exposed groups, especially on the PTSD measures.
 Consistent with the findings of The Chernobyl Forum (2006) and with findings from other disasters involving radiation, the results show that the accident had a deleterious effect on mental health.